-Eligible dual enrollment students should utilize the Spring 2021 Dual Enrollment Online Registration Worksheet to find important dates and to make plans for Spring dual enrollment coursework.
+Eligible dual enrollment students should utilize the Spring 2022 Dual Enrollment Online Registration Worksheet to find important dates and to make plans for Spring dual enrollment coursework.
 In order for students to be able to register online during their assigned time, students and parents/guardians must meet the deadlines listed on the online registration worksheet.
-Below are a few important reminders when planning for Fall Dual Enrollment.
+Below are a few important reminders when planning for Spring Dual Enrollment.